Support for "Virtual Fonts"

 Color format conversion

-The GENVF program includes color format conversion from various BMP file formats to the color data formats used by the display controller / driver libraries:
+The GENVF program includes color format conversion from various BMP or PNG file formats to the color data formats used by the display controller / driver libraries:

 • BMP B&W format to library format conversion (with size reduction)